How contact tracing helps

 - using an app to record your movement, or

-- taking time-stamped photos of where you have been.
+- taking time-stamped photos of where you've been.

-Everyone should keep track of the 3 Ws:
+Everyone should continue to keep track of the 3 Ws:

 - Where you went.